Eugeku/rsschool-cv/cv.md

 ### Summary

 * Courteous and enthusiastic, i am interested in IT and everything in its orbit
-* Front end engineer which is recently began to be fascinated by web programming
+* Front-End engineer which is recently began to be fascinated by web programming
 * Senior Software Test Automation engineer with a good understanding of test methodologies and testing processes as part of the most commonly used development methodologies
 * Understanding of project documentation: test planning, test cases and test result reports, etc
 * Hands-on experience with different kinds of testing: Functional, Domain, GUI testing etc